The French Lieutenant's Woman

 The changing past

-Sometimes it seems we in the English-speaking world spent the entire twentieth century trying to shake off the repressions of the Victorian era.
-The rebellious 1960s, for example, may have prided themselves on rejecting the lifestyles and mores of the supposedly placid preceding decade, but the cultural upheaval of that time could as easily be seen as the continuing reaction to the conventions laid down in the preceding century.
+Sometimes it seems the English-speaking world spent the entire twentieth century trying to shake off the repressions of the Victorian era.
+The rebellious 1960s, for example, may have prided themselves on rejecting the lifestyles and mores of the immediately preceding decades, but the cultural upheaval of that time could as easily be seen as the continuing reaction to the conventions laid down in the preceding century.

 The French Lieutenant's Woman, taking place in 1867, brings this to light in startling fashion.
 I'm not sure readers got that in 1969, when the book came out.
-I didn't when I read it the first time a few years later.
+I didn't when I read it the first time.
 But reading the book now, it seems obvious.

 It helps that the English author includes himself in the novel.
 He remarks on the picture of Victorian lives as he is drawing it, noting differences and similarities to contemporary life a century later.